G-symmetric spectra, semistability and the multiplicative norm: -spaces and -simplicial sets

-\begin{Def}[Mapping spaces] The \emph{mapping space} $\map(X,Y)$ of two based $G$-spaces $X$ and $Y$ is the set of all continuous basepoint preserving maps from $X$ to $Y$ equipped with the compact-open topology.
-The space $\map(X,Y)$ carries a $G$-action via conjugation, the $G$-fixed points are given by the subspace of $G$-equivariant maps $\map_G(X,Y)$.
+\begin{Def}[Mapping spaces] Given two based $G$-spaces/simplicial sets $X$ and $Y$ we write $\map(X,Y)$ for the space/simplicial set of not necessarily equivariant based continuous maps with conjugation $G$-action, and $\map_G(X,Y)$ for the subspace of equivariant maps. \end{Def}